netmod-wg/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

    Many YANG constructs are defined as optional to use, such as the "description" statement.
-However, in order to make YANG modules more useful, it is desirable to define a set of usage guidelines that entails a higher level of compliance than the minimum level defined in the YANG specification {{!RFC7950}}.
+However, in order to make YANG modules more readable and interoperable, it is desirable to define a set of descriptive usage guidelines that entails a higher level of compliance than the minimum level defined in the YANG specification {{!RFC7950}}.